Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 With the TR5 about to be announced, Standard-Triumph was looking at updating the styling to create a TR6.
-Michelotti was not available for the task, so STI was looking at engaging another styling firm for the job.
+Michelotti was not available for the task, so Standard-Triumph International would need to engage another styling firm for the job.

 Differences of opinion over the next sports cars